Rebuild your super after COVID-19

 Consider your investment options

 Your investment choices can have a significant impact on your super balance when you retire.
-Depending on your age, how long you have until you plan to retire and your tolerance for risk (among other factors), you may want to consider a more growth-oriented investment option, such as the Growth or High Growth options, to grow your balance faster.
+Depending on your age, how long you have until you plan to retire and your tolerance for risk (among other factors), you may want to consider a more growth-oriented investment option, such as the Growth or High Growth options, to maximise your balance by the time you retire.

 Get started by reading our helpful guide to choosing an investment option and taking the risk profile questionnaire.